roobenweb/roobenweb/_posts/figma/2024-02-04-wordpress.markdown

 This is a WordPress pricing  table design that I made.

-The reasons I made this design was to help visualize web design services for people who are interested in websites but don't know how to go about getting one set up.
+The reasons I made this design was to help visualize web design services for people who interested in websites but don't know how to go about getting one set up.

+Keywords: WordPress, Website Design, Pricing Table, $299, Affordable Websites,